herilesmana/actiry-pos/README.md

 ## About Actiry POS

-Actiry POS is open source project by actiry.
+Actiry POS is an open source project by actiry.
 Implementation from https://github.com/emsifa/tailwind-pos.
 Using different technology.
 Which is laravel for backend and react js for front end UI.
 And plus laravel authentication.

-## How to run project
+## How to run the project

 - First, clone the repo.
 - Run "composer install" for installing laravel packages